How do I determine the status of my OnSIP port request?

 - port completion notice

-You can also view the ticket # and status of your open port request in the bottom section of the Dashboard page of the OnSIP admin portal.
+You can also view the ticket # and status of your open port request in the bottom section of the support page when logged into https://app.onsip.com.
 If you have any questions about your port, you may email us through the existing porting ticket or call us at 800-801-3381 x7678.

 Will there be any downtime during my port?